Learning & Fun

 Cameroon, Nigeria

-Because so few are left and only in remote areas, this subspecies is mostly exclusively observed in camera trap images
+Because so few are left and are mainly in remote areas, this subspecies is mostly observed via camera trap images.

-The Fossey Fund closely tracks and records all areas where gorilla groups travel because information about their ranging patterns is crucial to their protection and conservation, both now and in the future.
+Following gorillas provides critical information on their habitat needs, which is crucial to their protection and conservation, both now and in the future.

 Gorilla Family Trees